Frigidaire: Manufacturing

 A new cooktop manufacturing facility opened in the Frank C. Pidgeon Industrial park, southwest of Memphis.
 The facility is built to LEED certification standards.
-Workers will manufacture the company's Electrolux ICON, Electrolux and Frigidaire product lines, including drop-in/slide-in ranges, wall ovens, specialty free standing ranges and cook tops.
+Workers will manufacture the company's Electrolux ICON, Electrolux and Frigidaire product lines, including drop-in/slide-in ranges, wall ovens, specialty free-standing ranges and cooktops.
 The $190 million, 750,000 square foot Memphis manufacturing plant began production of stoves and ranges in 2013.
 The plant's research and development center includes the technology and machinery to simulate a stove's lifetime usage and performance expectations and can test more than 300 products at one time.

-Electrolux/Frigidaire also operates a manufacturing facility for free standing gas and electric ranges in Springfield, Tennessee.
+Electrolux/Frigidaire also operates a manufacturing facility for free-standing gas and electric ranges in Springfield, Tennessee.
 The Springfield facility currently employs about 2,900 people.

 It also has operated a large manufacturing facility in Northern Mexico since 2005.

 As of 2022, air conditioning units are manufactured in China.

+The Consumer Product Safety Commission, alerted by users on social media platforms like Twitter/X, Instagram, Facebook, and others, discovered quality issues with Frigidaire products and issued two recalls in 2024 alone.

+Recalls and reliability issues

+Frigidaire has had several recent recalls: